ketanAggarwal58/ketanAggarwal58/README.md

 ### I'm a Developer, Mercedes Benz fanboy, and a Student!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other developer to build world a better place
+- 👯 I’m looking to collaborate with other developers to build the world a better place
-- 🥅 2023 Goal: Learn Machine Learning
+- 🥅 2024 Goal: Learn Machine Learning
 - ⚡ Fun fact: I love to play guitar

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ketanAggarwal58.ketanAggarwal58)